Hakimaris/ctf-writeup/readme.md

 ## List of CTF

-here are some of the ctf that i participate in.
+here are some of the CTF that i participate in.

 | Event name    | Date and Time                              | Position | Writeup |
 | ------------- | ------------------------------------------ | -------- | ------- |